echu18/work_schedule/README.md

 ---

-The work schedule calendar is based on [React-Big-Calendar](https://github.com/jquense/react-big-calendar#react-big-calendar) and was built with Ruby on Rails, PostgreSQL, JavaScript, React, and HTML/CSS.
+The work schedule calendar is based on [React-Big-Calendar](https://github.com/jquense/react-big-calendar#react-big-calendar) and built with Ruby on Rails, PostgreSQL, JavaScript, React, and HTML/CSS.

 React Component Libraries Used: